-The most important part of any pair of sunglasses is the frame geometry and fit.
-After all, what’s the point of having the best lenses in the world if the fit is terrible?
+The most important part of any pair of cycling sunglasses is the frame geometry and fit.
+After all, what’s the point of having the best cycling sunglasses in the world if the fit is uncomfortable?

 Most of the major players offer built-in flexibility and adjustability around the arms and nose bridge for a somewhat tailored fit.
 There are three distinct frame types: full frame, half frame and frameless, each of which has a substantial bearing on lens size, eye coverage and field of view.

 No matter the brand, nearly all of the best cycling sunglasses are available with various lens types designed for specific conditions and environments.
 Some are designed for bright daylight, some for enhancing the clarity of road imperfections, others specifically for off-road trails, and some sunglass lenses are literally designed for nighttime, contradicting the word 'sunglasses' almost entirely.

 Most reputable brands offer a variety of special lenses designed to enhance vision and performance, these include photochromic (change from clear to dark in the light), hydrophobic (repel water), polarised (reduce glare), oleophobic (smudge resistant) and prescription variety of lenses.

 Most sunglasses offer interchangeability of lenses, and with that, some even come with a selection of lenses to switch between, while for others, the lenses are an aftermarket extra purchase.
 Those that don't offer interchangeability lose out on the versatility, but it does often mean they cost less in the first place.